Research & Case Studies

 “GFLV and Biodynamic Practices”

-During my time abroad in France, I had the privilege of working on and studying a sustainable and biodynamic vineyard.
-One of the discussions had about viticulture was about grapevine fanleaf (GFLV) degeneration disease, which is a virus that severely damages vines to the point of needing to remove all infected vines if a vineyard is to survive.
+During my time abroad in France, I had the privilege of studying and working on a biodynamic vineyard.
+One of the discussions around viticulture was on grapevine fanleaf (GFLV) degeneration disease, which is a virus that severely damages vines to the point of needing to remove all infected vines if a vineyard is to survive.
+The disease can be devastating for a vineyard, as it can end decades of established, fruitful vines.

 This research paper aimed to find if the holistic approach and environmentally friendly practices used in biodynamics is a preventative tool against GFLV while maintaining the character of the grape.